pooji-96/scRNA-IBD/README.md

 ## Programming Language: Python
 ## Date: Dec 7th 2023
 ## Discription:
-   This repository is designed to perform visualization of cellular diversity between different samples from the dataset.
-This script is done using jupyter notebook.
+   This repository is designed to perform visualization of cellular diversity between different conditions within the dataset.
+This script is done using Python programming language.

 ### Required files:
 GSE167377 dataset from GEO Database